A Variational Approach to Local Asymptotic and Exponential Stabilization of Nonlinear Systems: Exponential Stabilizability of Control Systems via Composition Operators

 However, the situation dramatically changes when we employ an appropriate composition operator.
 Observing that

 and using $h(x,u): = (-x,u)$ as prescribed by Theorem~\ref{dif comp}, we get $T_hf(x,u)=-x+u^3$ for the composition operator \eqref{comp} ensuring the conditions

 Employing Theorem~\ref{les dif comp} allows us to conclude that the modified system \eqref{modi} is locally exponentially stabilizable by $C^1$ feedback laws.
-Indeed, the feedback control achieving the exponential stabilization is the trivial one $\bar u(x)=0$. \end{xmpl}
+Indeed, the feedback control achieving the exponential stabilization is the trivial one $\bar u(x)=0$. \end{ex}